cs1302uga/cs1302-tutorials/visibility/visibility.rst

 ******************

 Instead of saying that something has private visibility, we usually just say that it's private.
-In Java, top-level [1]_ and local-level [3]_ declarations not allowed to be private; however, any member-level declaration [2]_ is allowed to be private.
+In Java, top-level and local-level declarations are not allowed to be private; however, any member-level declaration is allowed.
 Private members are considered the least visible;
 they are only visible from lines of code that are written within the same class, and they are not visible from any other location.